The Art of Economics: Forces Shaping Our World

 Traditional economic theories assume that individuals are rational decision-makers who always act in their best interest.
 However, behavioral economics recognizes that humans often behave irrationally due to cognitive biases, heuristics or mental shortcuts.

-Key Concepts: Decision-Making Biases and Heuristics
+Key Concepts: Decision-Making Biases and Heuristics.

 Decision-making biases refer to the systematic errors that people make when processing information or making judgments.
 These biases can affect our perceptions of risk, rewards or losses which can lead to irrational decisions.